paulkarpenko/us-code-ui/uscode/title-07-agriculture/chapter-051-supplemental-nutrition-assistance-program.md

 ### Statutory Notes

 #### Amendments
+2025—Subsec. (d)(1)(F).
+Pub.
+L. 119–21 substituted “for each of fiscal years 2016 through 2025” for “for fiscal year 2016 and each subsequent fiscal year”.

 2018—Subsec. (c)(2)(B).
 Pub.
 L. 115–334, § 4019(1)(A)(i), substituted “A” for “Except as provided in subparagraph (C), a” in introductory provisions.

 Subsec. (c)(2)(B)(iii), (iv).
 Pub.
 L. 115–334, § 4019(1)(A)(ii)–(iv), added cl. (iii) and redesignated former cl. (iii) as (iv).